 In its healthy form it is continually changing its flow and its shape, and its colours come from the way in which the different energy systems are vibrating together.

 The energy within the aura can be swirling around clockwise or anti clockwise, it can be going up or going down, coming out or going in.
 It can be a real whirl storm or gentle, peaceful and filled with sunny radiance.

 It can also be very small, thin or flat when someone desperately doesn’t want to be noticed, or even non-existent outside the human body when collapsed in order to protect all of your vital life.

 Here are some of the attributes that having a strong aura can bring:

 Being able to connect to others more easily

-Protection from environmental pollutions such as electromagnetic pollution from computers, wifi etc and toxic chemicals in our air
+Protection from environmental and electromagnetic pollutants such as computers, wifi and toxic chemicals in our air

-So who wouldn’t want to know how to bring health, vitality and resiliency into their aura!
+So who wouldn’t want to know how to bring health, vitality and resiliency to their aura!

-Another wonderful way to strengthen and revitalise your aura is by regularly doing the Dragon Breath or Ujiya breath, as demonstrated in this wonderful video by Ekhartyoga.
+Another wonderful way to strengthen and revitalise your aura is by regularly doing the Dragon Breath or Ujjiya breath, which you can read about in this blog post.